prodigy234/AI_Powered_Resume_Screener/README.md

 # 🧠 AI-Powered Resume Screener

-This is an intelligent resume screening tool that uses **TF-IDF (Term Frequency-Inverse Document Frequency)** and **Cosine Similarity** to automatically match and rank candidate resumes against a given job description.
+This is a highly intelligent resume screening tool that uses **TF-IDF (Term Frequency-Inverse Document Frequency)** and **Cosine Similarity** to automatically match and rank candidate resumes against a given job description.
 The solution includes a user-friendly **Streamlit web interface**, making it easy for recruiters and HR professionals to assess resume-job fit without manual scanning.

+---

+This intelligently developed AI-powered resume screening model which I built for seamless recruitment of talents and exceptionally seasoned individuals can be accessed live on streamlit [Here](https://intelligent-ai-resume-screener.streamlit.app/)

 ---

 ## 📬 Author